-You are regarded as having low energy consumption if:
+You’re regarded as having low energy usage if:

-- On average, your business electricity usage is below 33kWh per day, or 1,000kWh per month.
+- You use less than 33kWh of electricity per day, or 1,000kWh per month.

-If you are found to qualify for the reduced rate due to your usage, your supplier should automatically apply the reduced rate to your bill – but you’ll have to check with them to ensure this is the case.
+If your usage is low enough, your supplier should automatically apply the VAT discount to your bill – but you’ll have to check with them to make sure.

-How to apply for the lower amount of VAT
+How do I apply for lower energy VAT rates?

 What is the Climate Change Levy?

 The Climate Change Levy (CCL) is a tax designed to encourage energy efficiency and reduced gas emissions for businesses.
-If you qualify for a reduced rate of VAT on your business electricity and gas, you will probably also qualify for exemption from the main rate of CCL, which should lower the cost of your bills even further.
+If you qualify for a reduced rate of VAT, you’ll probably qualify for exemption from the main rates of CCL.

-If you do not currently qualify for CCL exemption, you may be able to sign a Climate Change Agreement (CCA) in order to qualify for a discount on the tax.
+If you don’t qualify for exemption from paying these rates, you could a sign a Climate Change Agreement (CCA) to get a discount on the tax.
 In a CCA, you will have to agree to make certain energy efficiency improvements to reduce your business’s consumption and emissions.
-Click here for more information on Climate Change Agreements.

 For information about other grants, or ways to reduce your energy usage, see our business energy efficiency Guide.

 Call one of our experts: